moritzshore/rswap/README.md

 ```
 These functions then return the object, with the modified value(s).
 Please note this is a `dataframe` for the parameters, **but** a `list` of `dataframes` for the tables and vectors.
 You have the option of passing all the `dataframes` as returned by the `load_swap_tables()` function, or just the one you are interested in altering, or anything in-between.

-⚠️ You have the choice of passing the value in `character` format as shown above, to assure `FORTRAN` compatbile format, or you can use
+⚠️ You have the choice of passing the value in `character` format as shown above, to assure `FORTRAN` compatible format, or you can use
-the `set_swap_format()` function, to convert your value to the `FORTRAN` compatbile format.
+the `set_swap_format()` function, to convert your value to the `FORTRAN` compatible format.

 If you would like to run SWAP with the modified parameter/table/vector set, you first would need write the new SWAP main file: